ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 # Hints for C++

+# Dynamic polymorphism

+-   C++ supports both virtual functions (OOP polymorphism) or functional polymorphism

+-   Given that it’s likely you already learned how to use `virtual` methods in C++, I suggest you try procedural polymorphism today

+-   But if you feel it’s better to use OOP, go on!
+The two approaches boil down to the same machine code, so it’s just a matter of aesthetics.

 # GitHub Actions

 - Once you have saved the code in a GitHub repository, set up a new "Action" (see the following video).